Money Management 1-2-3: THREE: Planning a Secure Future

 Your tax situation will most likely change when you begin caring for your grandchildren, thanks to things like the Child Tax Credit and a larger standard deduction.
 Search IRS.gov to find tax breaks you qualify for.

 It is not a good idea to co-sign a student loan for your grandchild.
 If he or she cannot repay the loan, you will be responsible for it.
-If you don’t make payments on a federal student loan, the government can withhold up to 15 percent of your Social Security check and intercept any tax refunds.
-If you don't make payments on a private student loan, the lender can sue and get a judgment against you for the outstanding balance plus interest, fees and legal expenses.
+If you don’t make payments on a federal student loan, the government can withhold up to 15% of your Social Security benefits and intercept any tax refunds.
+If you don’t make payments on a private student loan, the lender can sue and get a judgment against you for the outstanding balance plus interest, fees and legal expenses.
 Whether or not the lender can collect the judgment depends on your income and assets, but it’s still a situation that is better avoided.

 Estate planning